 \section{Abstract}

-The three-body general problem is formulated as a problem of geodesic trajectories flows on the Riemannian manifold.
-It is proved that a curved space with local coordinate system allows to detect new hidden symmetries of the internal motion of a dynamical system and reduce the three-body problem to the system of 6\emph{th} order.
-It is shown that the equivalence of the initial Newtonian three-body problem and the developed representation provides coordinate transformations in combination with the underdetermined system of algebraic equations.
-The latter makes a system of geodesic equations relative to the evolution parameter, i.e., to the arc length of the geodesic curve, \emph{irreversible}.
-Equations of deviation of geodesic trajectories characterizing the behavior of the dynamical system as a function of the initial parameters of the problem are obtained.
-To describe the motion of a dynamical system influenced by the external regular and stochastic forces, a system of stochastic differential equations (SDE) is obtained.
-Using the system of SDE, a partial differential equation of the second order for the joint probability distribution of the momentum and coordinate of dynamical system in the phase space is obtained.
-A criterion for estimating the degree of deviation of probabilistic current tubes of geodesic trajectories in the phase and configuration spaces is formulated.
-The mathematical expectation of the transition probability between two asymptotic subspaces is determined taking into account the multichannel character of the scattering.
+The article formulates the classical three-body problem in conformal-Euclidean space (Riemannian manifold), and its equivalence to the Newton three-body problem is mathematically rigorously proved.
+It is shown that a curved space with a local coordinate system allows us to detect new hidden symmetries of the internal motion of a dynamical system, which allows us to reduce the three-body problem to the 6\emph{th} order system.
+A new approach makes the system of geodesic equations with respect to the evolution parameter of a dynamical system (\emph{internal time}) \emph{fundamentally irreversible}.
+To describe the motion of three-body system in different random environments, the corresponding stochastic differential equations (SDEs) are obtained.
+Using these SDEs, Fokker-Planck-type equations are obtained that describe the joint probability distributions of geodesic flows in phase and configuration spaces.